 Crisis Planning occurs after an emergency often involving hospitalization.
 This could be a fall and fracture, a stroke, or a heart attack.
 The issue then becomes what type and level of care will be required after discharge.

 Often, of course, the issue is money.
 The U.S. Department of Health and Human Services estimates that 70 percent of people over age 65 can expect, because of incapacity or disability, to need long-term care services at some point in their lives.
-The average cost for senior care in a skilled nursing facility is $10,000 per person per month.
+The average cost for senior care in a skilled nursing facility is over $10,000 per person per month.
 How rapidly would that deplete your assets?

 But the issues go well beyond money.